Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-node/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Pacific API URL.
   --username USERNAME   Huawei OceanStor Pacific API username.
-  --warranty-severity {ok,warn,crit,unknown}
-                        State to report for a node whose warranty has expired or is about to.
-This is a commercial fact rather than a fault, so it does not alert by default: a node out of warranty runs exactly as well as one in warranty, right up to the point where a part has to be replaced.
-                        Default: ok
   -v, --verbose         Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the hood.
 Appends what every API request returned, so the